Annotation Guide¶

 string |

-Start with a large window (e.g., 3600 seconds) to scan for activity episodes, then zoom in to annotate.
+Start with a wide window (e.g. 3600 s) to find episodes, then zoom in to annotate.

-Annotate all episodes of one activity type before moving to the next — this helps maintain consistency.
+Annotate one test type across the whole file before moving to the next — keeps your eye calibrated.